Organizational Insight Analyst 1 Office of Faculty Development, Diversity and Engagement (OFDDE)

 Other duties as assigned, including assistance with large OFDDE events, as needed.

-Proficiency in manipulating and analyzing complex, high-volume, high-dimensionality data from varying sources.
+Proficiency in manipulating and analyzing complex data from varying sources.

 Extensive experience in and strong passion for empirical research and answering hard questions with data.